 However 1/40th scale seemed too fiddly for scratchbuilding.
 Using the Hornby track as the basis for a 1/32 scale narrow gauge system hit numerous technical 'buffers', mostly the absence of large-enough wheels with the necessary flange profile.
 The problems would have to be resolved by using finer-scale 32 mm track.
 But if the management needed to invest in new track then why 32 mm gauge?
 Why not 45 mm gauge?
 Feasibility studies were commissioned from outside consultants.
 This led to complete indecisiveness in the Board Room.

-In the autumn of 2018 the opportunity arose to acquire some secondhand LGB track and rolling stock – these are 45 mm gauge and modelled at 1/19 scale.
+In mid-September 2018 the opportunity arose to acquire some secondhand LGB track and rolling stock – these are 45 mm gauge and modelled at 1/19 scale.
 This prompted extensive investigation of suppliers for scratchbuilders working in so-called '16mm scale'.
 (Sorry, there is something inherently revolting about mixing metric and imperial units – i.e. '16 mm to one foot' – when dimensionless ratios such as 1/20 are far more useful.)
 Happenstance led to the management acquiring a large number of 16mm Today magazines for a tenner.
 Too much emphasis on live steam locos, but useful nevertheless.
 (Although live steam should be in the genes as the manager's mother's father, Frank Dallaston, was an avid live steam enthusiast in the 1950s and 1960s at Abbey Park, Leicester, where 'proper jobs' run on 5 inch gauge track.)

-A pleasant few days in the autumn of 2018 while staying in this caravan resulted in the management falling in love with the local Carrstone buildings and boundary walls, researching the former trackbed of the Hunstanton and West Norfolk Junction Railway, and steadily realising that the ideas for a fictional heritage railway which had been vaguely 'planted' in the Cambridgeshire fens actually fitted much better with the former railways in north-west Norfolk.
+A pleasant few days in mid-October 2018 while staying in this caravan resulted in the management falling in love with the local Carrstone buildings and boundary walls, researching the former trackbed of the Hunstanton and West Norfolk Junction Railway, and steadily realising that the ideas for a fictional heritage railway which had been vaguely 'planted' in the Cambridgeshire fens actually fitted much better with the former railways in north-west Norfolk.
 Whittlecreek and Eaton St Torpid Heritage Railway was underway!

 The real world inspiration for Whittlecreek station, October 2018